 Every year, companies must establish an expense for their defined benefit pension plans.

-This graph shows the changes in the financial position of a typical defined benefit plan since December 31, 2007.
+Changes in the financial position of a typical defined benefit plan since December 31, 2007.